The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Results and Discussion

-Contrast formation in Fresnel LTEM images is outlined in Fig.~2(a).
+Contrast formation in small defocus ($<$ 1 mm) LTEM imaging is outlined in Fig.~2(a).
+In mechanically exfoliated CGT, magnetic domains magnetized parallel to the crystal c-axis separated by Bloch-type domain walls have been confirmed by previous studies \cite{han2019topological, mccray2023direct}.
+The out-of-plane easy axis of CGT has likewise been confirmed by several groups \cite{gong2017discovery, zhang2016magnetic, carteaux1995crystallographic}.
 The in-plane magnetization of a Bloch-type domain wall leads to dark-bright or bright-dark lines, depending on the direction of the in-plane magnetization.
 Hence, by considering the contrast of the magnetic features we can determine the direction of the domain walls.

 Our experimental procedure to determine the saturation field is shown in Fig.~2(b-e).
 After RFC, stripe domains have formed, with bright-dark pairs of lines indicating the domain walls (Fig. 2(b)).
-The domains are magnetized along the c-directions, or in and out of the image plane, respectively, as indicated in the image.
+The domains are magnetized along the crystal c-axis, parallel to the microscope z-direction, as indicated in the image.
 Also indicated are the direction of magnetization of the domain walls as determined by the domain wall contrast.
 At the residual field, the domains have approximately equal widths.
 Note that these images also show more slowly varying contrast such as the arch-shaped contrast.
 This arises from bending of the sample and is common in magnetic imaging of vdW magnets \cite{han2019topological, mccray2023direct}.
 This contrast is stationary when we increase the magnetic field, and therefore, of non-magnetic nature.

 As the magnetic field is increased (Fig.~2(c, d)), the magnetic domains aligned with the applied magnetic field grow in width while the magnetic domains aligned in the direction opposite to the magnetic field decrease in width.
-Finally, we reach the saturation field when we no longer can discern any magnetic contrast in the image (Fig. 2(e)).
+Finally, we reach the saturation field when we no longer can discern any magnetic contrast in the image (Fig.~2(e)).